Lieostar/Asteroid-shooter-project/README.md

 # Asteroid-shooter-project

-An old high school project following a tutorial online, credits is linked in the read me file
+An old high school project following a tutorial online